 Figure 2 shows the sharp run-up in stock prices that characterized the years leading to the Great Depression in the United States.
 Stock prices rose throughout the 1920s while, by contrast, consumer and wholesale goods prices drifted down slightly.
 The bull market gained momentum as the decade wore on, soaring in the year prior to October 1929.
-The rapid probably contributed to the oil exporters' decision to raise prices.
-Although the precipitating event for the first increase was the Arab-Israeli War, oil is priced in dollars and rising U.S. inflation in the early 1970s had contributed to a nominal depreciation of the dollar and a decline in the value of oil revenues in world markets.
-The second increase also followed an extended period of rising U.S. inflation and nominal dollar depreciation.
+The rapid rise in stock prices was followed by an even more precipitous decline; within three years, stock prices had fallen below the level of 10 years earlier.
+Goods prices also fell.